s-nakaoka/choreonoid-doc/en/simulation/howto-use-controller.rst

 As for ROS, which have been used a lot recently, the development of the controller items that can support ROS are ongoing.

 .. note:: As a method of introducing a controller, you can implement the controller itself as it is as the controller item inheriting type.
-With this method, you can directly use the native API that accesses to the virtual robot, so the flexibility and the efficiency of the controller can be maximised.
+With this method, you can directly use the native API that accesses to the virtual robot, so the flexibility and the efficiency of the controller can be maximized.
 However, the controller cannot be used in Choreonoid only and it is not easy to implement it as a plugin.
 So, this method is generally not used.

 Preparation of Controller Itself
 -----------------------------------